ttetrafon/practice/unreal engine/graphics.md

   - **Lumen Reflections: High Quality Translucency Reflections** should be turned on for glass and similar materials to properly reflect lumen bounced light.
 - Lumen
   - **Software Ray Tracing Mode: Detail Tracing**
+- Local Exposure
+  - Local exposure can be used to fine-tune exposure settings on the scene.

 ## Shader Building